 Why I teach

-As an instructor I encourage my students to pursue lifelong learning and prepare them for researching beyond the classroom.
-Through my lectures I teach my students how to use various academic tools and incorporate these tools into their work to become better researchers.
+As an instructor, I encourage my students to pursue lifelong learning and prepare them for research beyond the classroom.
+Through my lectures, I teach my students how to use various academic tools and incorporate these tools into their work to become better researchers.

 Understanding the needs of students and the obstacles they face in their life is imperative in assisting them with their success.
 To ensure academic success there are various factors that must be taken into consideration.
 Dedication is key.
 My dedication is to improve student learning by bringing innovation through teaching with pedagogy philosophy and commitment.
 We are growing together on a mutual path towards continual higher education, seeking and finding the answers together.
 I’ve had students from all walks of life and there’s one common denominator, their desire to improve their lives and to seek out information.
 This is what drives me.
 This is why I became a librarian, to be able to supply the answers to the most challenging questions and to ease the fears and insecurities that students inevitably face on their journey to enlightenment and attaining their personal goals.